codelit-io/codelit-demo-app/README.md

 # Mo Skool

-Mo Skool offers a Simple and free path to becoming a master software engineer at any stack
+Mo Skool offers a Simple and free path to Mastering full-stack software engineering

 Although this project is still under *heavy development*, my vision for the end product is crystal clear.
-Because learning should be free for everyone!

-## I need you on my team 🤩
+## Contributions are welcomed 🤩
-Contributions are welcomed, you will get to learn all about software engineering!
+You will get to learn all about frontend software engineering!
 This is a great opportunity to add value to our community

-## Courses
+## Things to master

 ### Front-End
 - HTML